abergs/ideasofanders/_posts/2016-08-17-tips-for-bash-on-ubuntu-on-windows.md

 ---
 layout: post

-title: Tips & Trix for Bash On Ubuntu On Windows
+title: Tips and Trix for Bash On Ubuntu On Windows
 headline: Get rocking with bash on windows
 categories: development
 tags: